-Unless I’m forgetting something from years ago, this homemade miniatures wargaming terrain for Star Wars: Legion and Star Wars Miniatures Battles is the first gaming terrain that we’ve ever actually made ourselves.
+Unless I’m forgetting something from years ago, this homemade miniatures wargaming terrain for Star Wars: Legion (paid link) and Star Wars Miniatures Battles is the first gaming terrain that we’ve ever actually made ourselves.

 Ok, I take that back.
 I think I did cut up a Tide detergent box back in the early 1980s to make several dozen movable mantlets that were propped up by white glue and toothpicks.
 But those tiny arrow blockers weren’t even painted, so my lead soldiers went into battle behind an anachronistic wall of brilliant orange, yellow and blue.